 The U.S. Core Equity 1 Portfolio, the U.S. Core Equity 2 Portfolio and the U.S. Vector Equity Portfolio each seeks to achieve its investment objective by purchasing a broad and diverse group of securities of U.S. companies.
 Each Portfolio invests in companies of all sizes, with increased exposure to smaller capitalization, lower relative price, and higher profitability companies relative to the U.S. Universe.
 While both U.S. Core Portfolios seek increased exposure to smaller capitalization, lower relative price, and higher profitability companies, U.S. Core Equity 2 Portfolio's emphasis on smaller capitalization, lower relative price, and higher profitability companies is greater than that of U.S. Core Equity 1 Portfolio.
 The U.S. Core Portfolios and the U.S. Vector Equity Portfolio will purchase securities within the U.S. Universe, which the Advisor generally defines as a market capitalization weighted set of U.S. operating companies listed on a securities exchange in the United States that is deemed appropriate by the Advisor (U.S. Universe).
 Market capitalization weighted means that a company's weighting in the U.S. Universe is proportional to that company's actual market capitalization compared to the total market capitalization of all eligible companies.
 The higher the company's relative market capitalization, the greater its representation.
 Increased exposure to smaller capitalization, lower relative price, and higher profitability companies may be achieved by decreasing the allocation of a Portfolio's assets to larger capitalization, higher relative price or lower profitability companies relative to their weight in the U.S. Universe.
 Additionally, for the U.S. Vector Equity Portfolio, increased exposure to smaller capitalization and lower relative price companies may be achieved by avoiding purchases in that segment of the market represented by the largest U.S. high relative price companies.
 An equity issuer is considered to have a high relative price (i.e., a growth stock) primarily because it has a high price in relation to its book value.
 An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
 In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
-The Advisor may also adjust the representation in the U.S. Core Portfolios or the U.S. Vector Equity Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
-In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
-The criteria the Advisor uses for assessing relative price, profitability, and investment characteristics are subject to change from time to time.
+An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
+The Advisor may also adjust the representation in the U.S. Core Portfolios or the U.S. Vector Equity Portfolio of an eligible company, or exclude a company, after considering such factors as free float, price momentum, trading strategies, liquidity, size, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
+The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.

-The Advisor may consider a small capitalization company's investment characteristics with respect to other eligible companies when making investment decisions and may exclude a small capitalization company when the Advisor determines it to be appropriate.
-Under normal circumstances, the Portfolio will seek to limit such exclusion to no more than 5% of the eligible U.S small capitalization companies that the Portfolio invests in.
-The Advisor may decrease the allocation of a Portfolio's assets to eligible small capitalization companies that generally have lower profitability and/or higher relative prices.
+The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high investment as measured by the company's recent asset growth.
+A Portfolio will generally not exclude more than 5% of the eligible U.S small capitalization company universe based on such investment characteristics.
+The criteria the Advisor uses for assessing investment characteristics are subject to change from time to time.
+The Advisor may decrease the amount that a Portfolio invests in eligible small capitalization companies that have lower profitability and/or higher relative prices.